Network Boot Service

 If you have multiple subnets / VLANs, you must set up IP helpers on the routers/switches, which forward the DHCP requests to the NBS in addition to your DHCP Server.
 This ensures that the blocked broadcasts are forwarded to the subnets according to the IP helper configuration.

-Hinweis Hinweis:
+Hinweis Note:

 Please note that no option 66 or 67 must be set on the DHCP Server.